 - Martina Hund-Mejean will stand down from her role as Non-executive Director from the conclusion of the 2023 AGM.
 She leaves with our best wishes and we thank her for her valuable contributions;

-- Sir Charles Roxburgh and Leena Srivastava were appointed as Non-executive Directors of the Company, effective March 13, 2023.
+- Sir Charles Roxburgh and Leena Srivastava were appointed as Non-executive Directors of the Company, with effect from March 13, 2023.
 Their biographies are provided in section “The Board of Shell plc”; and

 - Changes were made to the membership of our Board Committees.
-These changes are reflected in the biography of the respective Directors.
+These changes are reflected in the biographies of the respective Directors.